decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 ## Method Specific Identifier

-The method specific identifier is composed of the Ethereum network on the target network represented by a Hex-encoded Ethereum address.
+The method specific identifier is represented as the Hex-encoded Ethereum address on the target network.

 	ethr-did = "did:ethr:" ethr-address
 	ethr-address = "0x" 40*HEXDIG